ircmaxell/php-ndata/README.md

 =====
 A Native Data extension for PHP

-Currently, a Nieve Native Array class is implemented.
+Currently, a Naive Native Array class is implemented.
 This class stores values of a specified type in a native format.

 The future of this library will attempt to provide tools to support working with native C data structures and data representations in a clean and easy to use manner.